nadre-project/nadre-tutorial/search/README.md

     `http://${API_ENDPOINT}/search?of=xm&jrec=1&rg=10`
 * Get records from 11 to 20:
   `http://${API_ENDPOINT}/search?of=xm&jrec=11&rg=10`
-* Get records from 11 to 20:
+* Get records from 21 to 30:
   `http://${API_ENDPOINT}/search?of=xm&jrec=22&rg=10`

+> Do not set **rg** too high, there is a server-wide safety limit for it.

 #### Look for pattern in fields